- Elegant design

 - Rear seat access not the best

 The 2018 Tesla Model S still delivers unequaled battery-electric performance, though its style and safety are beginning to show their age.

-In what is now its seventh model year, the 2018 Tesla Model S can safely be called a vehicle that history will remember.
+The 2018 Tesla Model S luxury sedan safely can be called a vehicle that history will remember.
 The all-electric Model S remains the fastest plug-in car in volume production, though those qualities come at a price.
 Tesla doesn’t have trim levels, but this year the Model S comes in essentially three versions, all now with all-wheel drive: the “75D” has a 75-kilowatt-hour battery pack, the “100D” has a 100-kwh pack, and the top-of-the-line “P100D” also has a 100-kwh pack but more powerful motors.
 It’s the hot rod of the group.

 We rate this year’s Tesla Model S at 7.8 points out of 10, giving it high marks for design, performance, safety, and energy efficiency, but fewer points this year for comfort and features than it received in years past.
 (Read more about how we rate cars.)

 Shoppers should know that Tesla’s model years simply correspond to production dates on the calendar, and it rolls out updates whenever they’re ready.
 That means model years mean relatively little: a 2017 Model S built in December is all but identical to a 2018 built in January, while a 2018 built this coming November or December may have numerous changes versus the January car.